-Like most people in the fields of wellness Maria’s journey towards becoming a clinician came about through her own quest to find health and live a life truly informed by the most current health information.
-As a new mother Maria understands the challenges of living a busy life as a career woman, clinician, mother, wife, and a person with their own needs.
-She meets her patients where they are at, helping them to set realistic goals for themselves considering all the moving parts in life.
-Her compassionate non-judgemental nature are what allows her clients to open up to her and together they grow and thrive.
-Her specialties include women’s health, digestion, thyroid, pain, chronic diseases, and wellness.
-As Co-Owner of Elysia Life Care wellness center in Santa Monica, CA she has created programs to assist in reproductive health, detoxification, and general wellness.
-As a clinician Maria emphasizes a proactive approach to health, informing clients about common myths and coaching them towards their own health truths.
+Maria’s journey towards becoming a clinician came about through her own quest to find health and live a life truly informed by the most current health information.
+As a new mother, Maria understands the challenges of living a busy life as a career woman, clinician, mother, wife, and a person with their own needs.
+She meets her patients where they are at, helping them to set realistic goals for themselves taking in to consideration all the moving parts in their life.
+Her compassionate, non-judgemental nature allows her clients to feel safe opening up to her so they can work together on their journey to thriving and optimal health.
+Her specialties include women’s health, digestion, thyroid, pain, chronic diseases and wellness.
+As a partner at Elysia Life Care wellness center in Santa Monica, CA, she has created programs to assist in reproductive health, detoxification, and general wellness.
+In her clinical practice, Maria emphasizes a proactive approach to health, informing clients about common myths and coaching them towards their own health truths.

 Maria’s education is vast.
-She completed her masters degree at Emperors College of Traditional Oriental Medicine graduating summa cum laude, she is a Licensed Acupuncturist (L.Ac) in the state of California and is nationally certified as a Diplomat of Oriental Medicine.
+She completed her master’s degree at Emperors College of Traditional Oriental Medicine, graduating summa cum laude.
+She is a Licensed Acupuncturist (L.Ac) in the state of California and is nationally certified as a Diplomat of Oriental Medicine.
 She studied art and graduated cum laude from University of Buffalo with a BFA concentration in photography and a minor in Italian studies.
-Maria is certified through Yoga Alliance with ERYT500, the highest level of yoga certification, and studied with many notable yoga teachers from all over the world including in India, Europe, Canada, and the USA.
-Maria Villella has been a leading voice in the world of yoga for over a decade.
-She has been featured in several publications such as Yoga Journal, LA Yoga, Anytime Yoga, and Yogic Life.
+Maria is registered through Yoga Alliance as an E-RYT 500 yoga teacher, the highest level of yoga certification, and has studied with many notable yoga teachers from all over the world.
+Having been featured in several media outlets including Yoga Journal, LA Yoga, Yoga Anytime and Yogic Life, Maria has been a leading voice in the yoga world for over a decade.
 You can view her Ashtanga and Prenatal yoga videos on www.yogaanytime.com and use the code MARIAV for 1 month free viewing.

 To that end, Dr. Clarke’s approach is grounded in disrupting the negative stress patterns that speed up the aging of the mind and body and inhibit our natural ability to thrive.

-Carla Vidor graduated from Barnard College, with a bachelor’s in Environmental Science.
+Carla Vidor graduated from Barnard College with a bachelor’s degree in Environmental Science.
 She is a doctor of acupuncture and Oriental medicine with a specialty degree in reproductive health from Yo San University.
 She is also a fellow of the American Board of Oriental and Reproductive Medicine (ABORM).

-Her practice includes providing the physical, mental, and emotional support for men and women at all stages in their fertility journey, as well as support during pregnancy, postpartum, and during the second stage of a woman’s life.
+Her practice includes providing the physical, mental, and emotional support for men and women at all stages in their fertility journey, through pregnancy, postpartum, and during the second stage of a woman’s life.
 Her approach is gentle and informed, centered on trusting the body’s own inherent wisdom.
 With a dance background and a strong yoga practice, her first love was understanding the physical body.

 Through the study of Chinese medicine and other Eastern practices, it is understood (in the allopathic model as well) that the physical body cannot be isolated from the endocrine, immune and neurological systems.
 Carla is passionate about understanding how these relationships influence reproductive outcomes in women and men trying to conceive or achieve their health goals.
 She is a faculty member at Yo San University’s doctoral program and an associate doctor at Millennium Health Centers where she collaborates with top endocrinologists and anti-aging specialists.
 She is co-founder of Mamma Qi a postpartum service for mothers based on the tradition of Sitting Month.

 Janel has a background in esthetics with advanced training in skin care from two prominent educational institutes in Canada.
-She has also studied psychology at an undergraduate level, and has most recently completed her Masters degree in traditional Oriental medicine graduating Summa cum laude from one of the highest ranked schools in the country, Emperor’s College of Traditional Oriental Medicine.
+She has also studied psychology at an undergraduate level, and has most recently completed her Masters in Traditional Oriental Medicine, graduating summa cum laude from one of the highest ranked schools in the country, Emperor’s College of Traditional Oriental Medicine.

 Here at Elysia, Janel is overseeing the creation of our ground-breaking facial acupuncture program.
 Her work in developing a natural regimen for slowing down and reversing the aging process promises to create a safe, invaluable alternative to plastic surgery and costly supplements.
 Her guidance is helping us to transform the industry and help redefine concepts of what it takes to achieve beauty.